digego/extempore/docs/memory.rst

    heap.

-I should also point out that the stack and heap aren't actually different types of memory in the computer—they're just different areas in the computer's RAM.
+I should also point out that the stack and heap aren't actually different types of memory in the computer---they're just different areas in the computer's RAM.
 The difference is in the way the program *uses* the different regions.
 Each running process has its own stack [5]_ and heap, and they are just regions of memory given to the process by the